ngpal/mangolang/docs/devjournal.md

 # 10-10-2025

-- [ ] proper interrupts
+- proper interrupts
   - [x] emulate a disk with 65,536 (2 bytes) sectors, each sector 256 bytes. total 16 MB of storage
     - [x] decide a file format for the disk for efficient data storage, we dont want to bloat up the RAM on the host device when loading the disk
       - there will be a folder called `disk`
         - there will be a `table.bin` file that keeps track of which sectors and occupied and which are empty
         - empty sectors have no corresponding files, occupied sectors have a corresponding file called `sector_XXXX.bin`, `XXXX` being the sector address in hex.
   - [x] update linker with option to modify base offset
-  - [ ] first sector contains BIOS, its loaded by the host from the ROM
-  - [ ] the BIOS then gets executed, which saves the IVT, and loads the Interrupt handlers into memory
     - [x] kernel mode and user mode
       - [x] switch to kernel mode when calling `INT`
       - [x] `IRET` switches back to user mode
       - [x] user mode only allows writing to stack (and allocated parts of heap but we dont have a heap right now)
       - [x] kernel mode can modify anywhere, except rom, nothing can write to rom

+# 11-10-2025

+- [x] `SETIP` privilaged instruction
+- [ ] first sector contains BIOS, its loaded by the host from the ROM
+- [ ] the BIOS then gets executed, which saves the IVT, and loads the Interrupt handlers into memory
   - [ ] lets define 64 interrupts for now
     - [ ] 0 - print char
-      - [ ] 1 - send command to disk
+    - [ ] 2 - send command to disk
     - [ ] rest can `IRET` straight back
   - [ ] MMIO definitions for disk and terminal
   - [ ] enterrupt handlers can live in sectors 1-8 and will be loaded in by the BIOS
   - [ ] user code can live in sector 9-72 (16KB) (64 sectors)

 ## Memory Layout